25

 Coffee & cinnamon roll

 A cup of coffee and a sweet cinnamon roll are a perfect snack for the afternoon.
 Finnish coffee is traditionally light roasted and we drink it a lot.
-Nowadays international coffee culture is alive in Finland too and a wide variety of different types of coffee is available cafes and restaurants.
+Nowadays international coffee culture is alive in Finland too and a wide variety of different types of coffee is available in cafes and restaurants.

 Chocolate & candy